Public Liability Insurance for Gyms and Fitness Studios in Malaysia

 | Premises size and layout | Larger premises, more risk zones | Clear signage, good layout design |

-| Claims history | Past claims increase future premiums | Strong safety protocols, incident logging |
+| Claims history | Past claims affect future terms | Strong safety protocols, incident logging |

-| Safety measures in place | Better safety can reduce premiums | CCTV, first aid kits, equipment maintenance logs |
+| Safety measures in place | Better safety signals lower risk | CCTV, first aid kits, equipment maintenance logs |

 | Instructor qualifications | Certified instructors signal lower risk | Hire certified, trained instructors |

-| Coverage limit selected | Higher limits cost more (but not proportionally) | Choose appropriate limit for your risk profile |
+| Coverage limit selected | Higher limits cost more, but not proportionally | Choose an appropriate limit for your risk profile |

-| Pool or water features | Significant premium increase | Qualified lifeguards, safety protocols |
+| Pool or water features | Significant added exposure | Qualified lifeguards, safety protocols |

-Steps to Get Public Liability Insurance for Your Gym
+Steps to Arrange Cover for Your Gym

 Does a waiver form mean I do not need public liability insurance?